 The fair profit sharing ratios $\gamma_{\ell}$, $\ell=1, \ldots, d$ is determined by solving the system of equations

-We will see that this make sense and leads to the solution $\gamma_{\ell} = \kappa_{\ell}$, $\ell=1, \ldots, d$, if all the partners contributed equally to the management of the project.
-We know that this is not usually the case and it is of capital interest to know how to take into consideration the additional management (or labour) push of some partners (who, as a partner, may compensated their extra-contribution only through their profit sharing ratios).
-To see how its works, let us just consider a {\em PL sharing-musharakah} contract of two partners who share contributions to the capital are $\kappa_1$ and $\kappa_2$.
-If the partners manage together the project with an equal contribution to the management, then, the difference on their global contributions on the project lies in their share contributions $\kappa_1$ and $\kappa_2$ to the capital.
-It is reasonable to consider the fair profit sharing ratios to be $\gamma_1 = \kappa_1$ and $\gamma_2 = \kappa_2$.
+If all the partners contributed equally to the management of the project, we will see that this makes sense and leads to the solution $\gamma_{\ell} = \kappa_{\ell}$, $\ell=1, \ldots, d$.
+However, we know that this is not usually the case.
+Therefore, it is important to understand how to take into account the additional management or labour contributions of certain partners, who may only be compensated for these contributions through their profit-sharing ratios.
+To illustrate this, let us consider a {\em PL-sharing-type joint venture} contract between two partners whose contributions to the capital are denoted by $\kappa_1$ and $\kappa_2$.
+If the partners manage the project equally, contribution to management, the difference in their overall contributions to the project lies in their respective capital contributions, $\kappa_1$ and $\kappa_2$.
+It is the reasonable to assume that the fair profit-sharing ratios are $\gamma_1 = \kappa_1$ and $\gamma_2 = \kappa_2$.
 In fact, in this case, we have